FlorianGerts/Straight-A/README.md

-# Die in Straight-A gespeicherten Daten werden auf dem Gerät oder in der iCloud gespeichert.
+# The data in Straight-A is saved on device or in the iCloud.